Pocket: Origins

+Gender differences

 In modern fashion, men's clothing usually includes pockets, whereas women's clothing often has smaller or even fake ones, sometimes called Potemkin pockets after the concept of a Potemkin village.
 A 2018 study by the Pudding found that fewer than half of women's front pockets could fit a thin wallet, let alone a phone or keys.

 Types

-A watch pocket or fob pocket is a small compartment originally designed to hold a pocket watch.
-It is sometimes found in men's trousers, waistcoats, and traditional blue jeans.
-With the decline in pocket watch use, these pockets are now often repurposed for other small items.
+A watch pocket or fob pocket is a small compartment, originally for holding a pocket watch.

+Fob pockets can feature in men's trousers, waistcoats, and traditional blue jeans.
+With the decline in pocket-watch use, people have often repurposed these pockets for other small items.

 A besom pocket (or slit pocket) is set into the garment rather than sewn on top.
 The pocket opening is reinforced—often with an extra strip of fabric or decorative stitching—and may be secured with a flap or button.
 Besom pockets are common on tuxedo jackets and trousers.

-Camp pockets (or cargo pockets) are sewn onto the outside of the garment, typically square or rectangular with visible seams.
+Camp pockets (or cargo pockets) are sewn onto the outside of the garment; they are typically square or rectangular with visible seams.
 They are common on utilitarian clothing and outdoor gear.

-A beer pocket is a small compartment within a jacket or vest sized to hold a bottle of beer.
-It was popular in some areas of the American Midwest during the 1910s, before Prohibition caused it to fade from fashion.
+A beer pocket is a small compartment within a jacket or vest – sized to hold a bottle of beer.
+It was popular in some areas of the American Midwest during the 1910s, before Prohibition (1920 to 1933) caused it to fade from fashion.
 The style saw minor revivals in the 1980s and early 2000s.